NyanoNyan/Data_Science_-_Analysis_Projects/README.md

 conditions.
 - Cleaned, ordered and extracted the correct data to prepare the data for analysis.
 Correlation tests between the conditions.

-4) Decision Trees and Random Forest Poject
+4) Decision Trees and Random Forest Poject (Jupyter Notebook)
 - Data set is from publically available data from LendingClub.com.
 This will include loan data.